 Send me your feedback on this information along with any questions or comments on it.
 If you have any fears about doing this, let me know what they are.

-(This response is continued from the answer written above as if in a third email)
+(This response is continued from the answer written above as if in a third email, after you have responded to me)

 So how do you have a discussion like this?
 First you have to commit to taking a risk in being fully honest with your partner.
 This thought can create fear because we equate being vulnerable with the possibility of being hurt.
 Yet, being vulnerable allows us to get closer to other people and build trust.
 When you take a risk, others follow your lead and are then willing to take a risk with you.